 So Which One is the Best of the Best?

 Though I hope that we can eventually have a device that is safe and effective for all skin complexions and hair colors, it seems that the technology is not quite there yet.
-That said, for me, the clear winner is the LumaRx Full Body IPL Hair Removal Device for Face & Body.
+That said, for me, the clear winner is the LumaRx Full Body IPL Hair Removal Device.
 I really like that it is so easy to hold in your hand, and isn't as heavy or clunky as the others.
 It's also a major plus that it can be safely used on facial hair.

-Of all the devices, it seems to be the most efficient for its cost.
+Of all the IPL hair removal products, it seems to be the most efficient for its cost.
 It's also been cleared by the FDA, which is very comforting considering using it entails breaking your hair down with a laser.
 With so many good reviews as social proof, it seems like the best bet and best mileage for your money.

 Using at-home body hair laser removal devices is safe, much more affordable than in-office treatments, and easy.
 With your new device, you'll be zapping away like a pro in no time.
 Most importantly, you'll spend less time shaving and more time just enjoying life!
 What more could a person ask for?

-We hope this article will help you get your hands on the best home laser hair removal device out there.
+We hope this article will help you get your hands on the top home laser hair removal device out there!